 A limited purpose property is just that—one that serves a very narrow customer base.
 The major subtype here is airport retail, which is a consolidation of retail stores in a commercial airport.

 The major benefit of investing in airport retail is that there is a significant amount of pedestrian traffic built into the location, as well as a limited amount of competition.
-However, airport retail is a very niche space that can require more governmental approvals than a typical retail space.
+However, airport retail is a very niche real estate space that can require more governmental approvals than a typical retail space.

 With a retail investment, one of the biggest factors to weigh is the property’s location.
 Aside from that, potential investors should consider: